Last updated on January 4th, 2026 at 03:52 pm

 A Must by for any Pokmon, diablo, excel fan.

-REVIEW Siralim is so fantastic for many reasons, which we will detail later as room permits, but we don’t want to lure you with the negative headline only to bury it within a wall of text.
+Siralim is fantastic for so many reasons (like the self-aware humor), which we will detail later as room permits, but we don't want to lure you with the negative headline only to bury it within a wall of text.
 For that reason, Ill start with the negatives- 1.
 The touch controls need a lot of work.
-To be fair, there are very few touch control games that we can tolerate.
-Grindstone and Marvel Snap(!) are easy since they’re controlled with taps and one hand.
-But we even found Diablo Immortal easy to control, much to our surprise.
-But not Siralim.
-The control stick does not float, so you have to hit the right area on impact, which is difficult when we can’t feel a physical button.
+To be fair, there are very few touch-control games that we can tolerate.
+Grindstone and Marvel Snap(!) are easy since they're controlled with taps and one hand.
+But we even found Diablo Immortal easy to control, much to our surprise, unlike Siralim.
+The control stick does not float, so you have to hit the right area on impact, which is difficult when we can't feel a physical button.
 This is worsened by having movement on a grid.
-There are good customization options for the controls, like making them light or dark mode, and moving them around individually (I tried many different positions for the movement stick, even having all controls on one side), except that all controls are increased or decreased in size together, instead of individually.
+There are good customization options for the controls, like making them light or dark mode, and moving them around individually (we tried many different positions for the movement stick, even having all controls on one side), except that all controls are increased or decreased in size together, instead of individually.
 If we want the character to move to the left, but tapping on the screen makes it go in a different direction 85% of the time, it is just unplayable to us.
 2. It needs automatic cloud backups, especially if Im going to spend hundreds of hours playing.
 They do have a cloud save system where we can enter a number and upload our save to that number, but we have to remember that number (easy), MANUALLY ENTER IT every time we want to upload our save (major pain), and it isnt backed up automatically.
 We found that to be true on our MacBook M1 Max, iPhone 13 Pro Max, and Steam on our Mac and Steam Deck.
-We wanted to play this game, so we kept buying it until we found somewhere it was acceptable playable to me- Nintendo Switch.
+We wanted to play this game, so we kept buying it until we found somewhere it was acceptable playable to us- Nintendo Switch.
 Yes, we have the game digitally there, and none of the above issues are present.
 The controls are FANTASTIC, especially since the sticks and shoulder buttons all combine in a way that allows us to play with both hands or only the left Joy-Con or only the right Joy-Con as the need arises.
-The save file automatically uploads to the cloud (I do have the annual Nintendo subscription, which is probably required), and we can end a session on our original Switch that we keep in our pocket and pick it up on our OLED Switch that is Satisfye gripped for longer sessions.
+The save file automatically uploads to the cloud (we do have the annual Nintendo subscription, which is probably required), and we can end a session on our original Switch that we keep in our pocket and pick it up on our OLED Switch that is Satisfye gripped for longer sessions.
 With those gripes aside, we would like to say that the game is 10/10 otherwise.
-We’ve put 32 hours in within four days, and completed the main quest line in 26 hours.
+Ive put 32 hours in within four days, and completed the main quest line in 26 hours.
 The game then opens up and is almost unlimited in replayability.
-It reminds us of a turn based RPG take on card games mixed with Diablo 3 (which we have a couple thousand hours into).
+It reminds us of a turn based RPG take on card games mixed with Diablo 3 (which we have a couple thousand hours into on both Switch and PS3/4/5).
 Although there are multiple classes to choose from the start, and more unlock as you play, you only need one save file because you can sway to any other class after unlocking it.
 Thats actually part of the replayability, because there are rotating goals involving the classes.
 We played the campaign as a Monk class, but then unlocked a goblet that wants us to complete tasks while using the Mime class, in order to unlock rewards.
 What will the rewards be?
-We dont know yet, but we are eager to find out.
+Like everything else, its currency that allows the player to buy cosmetics, upgrade equipment or spells, level up creatures, and more upon more.
 There are always dopamine hits and that cycle of having one more thing you want to do before you call it a night, which keeps us hooked.
 Im not going into the basics of how the game works since we assume you can see everywhere else that its a Pokemon collect and battle game.
 What Ill extol are the customizations, like a castle you can expand, rearrange, and customize by changing tile sets of floors, walls, and the void outside, programming NPCs, tossing pictures on the walls and cobwebs in the corners, etc. Monsters can be combined to change color palettes and get two unique combat abilities in one creature.
-We’ve spent time playing the game on higher difficulties (where you enter a realm with randomized things to make life a nightmare) and had to pay attention to every turn, and we’ve also played where we put it on easy mode and just burned through levels while watching the evening news.
-We can see myself spending many more hundreds of hours with the game, but the low purchase price has already been worth it after 30 hours.
+Ive spent time playing the game on higher difficulties (where you enter a realm with randomized things to make life a nightmare) and had to pay attention to every turn, and Ive also played where we put it on easy mode and just burned through levels while watching the evening news.
+Ive used the universal save transfer system to go back and forth between playing on our Switch and iPhone 13 PM, which is how Im reviewing this version.
+Im up to 49 hours so far, and the endgame is just as entertaining as the campaign.
+We can see ourselves spending many more hundreds of hours with the game, but the low purchase price has already been worth it after 30 hours.
 We do recommend buying this game however you wish to play it, but hope the devs can make some adjustments to controls and saves.

-Siralim is fantastic for so many reasons (like the self-aware humor), which we will detail later as room permits, but we don’t want to lure you with the negative headline only to bury it within a wall of text.
+REVIEW Siralim is so fantastic for many reasons, which we will detail later as room permits, but we don't want to lure you with the negative headline only to bury it within a wall of text.
 For that reason, Ill start with the negatives- 1.
 The touch controls need a lot of work.
-To be fair, there are very few touch-control games that we can tolerate.
-Grindstone and Marvel Snap(!) are easy since they’re controlled with taps and one hand.
-But we even found Diablo Immortal easy to control, much to our surprise, unlike Siralim.
-The control stick does not float, so you have to hit the right area on impact, which is difficult when we can’t feel a physical button.
+To be fair, there are very few touch control games that we can tolerate.
+Grindstone and Marvel Snap(!) are easy since they're controlled with taps and one hand.
+But we even found Diablo Immortal easy to control, much to our surprise.
+But not Siralim.
+The control stick does not float, so you have to hit the right area on impact, which is difficult when we can't feel a physical button.
 This is worsened by having movement on a grid.
-There are good customization options for the controls, like making them light or dark mode, and moving them around individually (I tried many different positions for the movement stick, even having all controls on one side), except that all controls are increased or decreased in size together, instead of individually.
+There are good customization options for the controls, like making them light or dark mode, and moving them around individually (we tried many different positions for the movement stick, even having all controls on one side), except that all controls are increased or decreased in size together, instead of individually.
 If we want the character to move to the left, but tapping on the screen makes it go in a different direction 85% of the time, it is just unplayable to us.
 2. It needs automatic cloud backups, especially if Im going to spend hundreds of hours playing.
 They do have a cloud save system where we can enter a number and upload our save to that number, but we have to remember that number (easy), MANUALLY ENTER IT every time we want to upload our save (major pain), and it isnt backed up automatically.
 We found that to be true on our MacBook M1 Max, iPhone 13 Pro Max, and Steam on our Mac and Steam Deck.
-We wanted to play this game, so we kept buying it until we found somewhere it was acceptable playable to me- Nintendo Switch.
+We wanted to play this game, so we kept buying it until we found somewhere it was acceptable playable to us- Nintendo Switch.
 Yes, we have the game digitally there, and none of the above issues are present.
 The controls are FANTASTIC, especially since the sticks and shoulder buttons all combine in a way that allows us to play with both hands or only the left Joy-Con or only the right Joy-Con as the need arises.
-The save file automatically uploads to the cloud (I do have the annual Nintendo subscription, which is probably required), and we can end a session on our original Switch that we keep in our pocket and pick it up on our OLED Switch that is Satisfye gripped for longer sessions.
+The save file automatically uploads to the cloud (we do have the annual Nintendo subscription, which is probably required), and we can end a session on our original Switch that we keep in our pocket and pick it up on our OLED Switch that is Satisfye gripped for longer sessions.
 With those gripes aside, we would like to say that the game is 10/10 otherwise.
-We’ve put 32 hours in within four days, and completed the main quest line in 26 hours.
+Ive put 32 hours in within four days, and completed the main quest line in 26 hours.
 The game then opens up and is almost unlimited in replayability.
-It reminds us of a turn based RPG take on card games mixed with Diablo 3 (which we have a couple thousand hours into on both Switch and PS3/4/5).
+It reminds us of a turn based RPG take on card games mixed with Diablo 3 (which we have a couple thousand hours into).
 Although there are multiple classes to choose from the start, and more unlock as you play, you only need one save file because you can sway to any other class after unlocking it.
 Thats actually part of the replayability, because there are rotating goals involving the classes.
 We played the campaign as a Monk class, but then unlocked a goblet that wants us to complete tasks while using the Mime class, in order to unlock rewards.
 What will the rewards be?
-Like everything else, its currency that allows the player to buy cosmetics, upgrade equipment or spells, level up creatures, and more upon more.
+We dont know yet, but we are eager to find out.
 There are always dopamine hits and that cycle of having one more thing you want to do before you call it a night, which keeps us hooked.
 Im not going into the basics of how the game works since we assume you can see everywhere else that its a Pokemon collect and battle game.
 What Ill extol are the customizations, like a castle you can expand, rearrange, and customize by changing tile sets of floors, walls, and the void outside, programming NPCs, tossing pictures on the walls and cobwebs in the corners, etc. Monsters can be combined to change color palettes and get two unique combat abilities in one creature.
-We’ve spent time playing the game on higher difficulties (where you enter a realm with randomized things to make life a nightmare) and had to pay attention to every turn, and we’ve also played where we put it on easy mode and just burned through levels while watching the evening news.
-We’ve used the universal save transfer system to go back and forth between playing on our Switch and iPhone 13 PM, which is how Im reviewing this version.
-Im up to 49 hours so far, and the endgame is just as entertaining as the campaign.
-We can see myself spending many more hundreds of hours with the game, but the low purchase price has already been worth it after 30 hours.
+Ive spent time playing the game on higher difficulties (where you enter a realm with randomized things to make life a nightmare) and had to pay attention to every turn, and Ive also played where we put it on easy mode and just burned through levels while watching the evening news.
+We can see ourselves spending many more hundreds of hours with the game, but the low purchase price has already been worth it after 30 hours.
 We do recommend buying this game however you wish to play it, but hope the devs can make some adjustments to controls and saves.

 After killing a False God and selecting an anointment, half the time the game crashes when either trying to open a chest or save the game.
 This causes you to not only lose the rewards, including the anointment, but also clears the False God mission for some dumb reason.
 This ruins an otherwise great game for us, and we recommend no one purchase this game until the bug is fixed.